-Will you connect to the land on an immersive musical journey?
-Or explore identity in a spoken word stroll through Old Strathcona?
-Or perhaps peek in on the imagined lives of residents via an audio theater experience through one of Edmonton’s most vibrant neighborhoods?
+Will you immerse yourself in a social issues walk to discover how Edmonton tackles homelessness?
+Or connect to the land on an immersive musical journey?
+Perhaps explore identity in a spoken word stroll through Old Strathcona?
+Or peek in on the imagined lives of residents via an audio theater experience through one of Edmonton’s most vibrant neighborhoods?

 Only one thing is for certain, it’s your adventure.

 Find out more about the experiences by clicking on the images below:

 It’s cold out there!
 The Coldest Night of the Year is a covid-safe, family-friendly walk to raise money for charities serving people experiencing homelessness, hurt and hunger.